jenkins-x/jx-docs/content/contribute/triage.md

 # Investigating issues

-When anyone is working on an issue we aim to capture anything of value by adding comments.
+When anyone is working on an issue we aim to capture any analysis by adding comments.
 This helps people learn tips on how to investigate similar problems, helps people understand the thought process and provides context for any linked fixes via pull requests.

 # New labels